Akatmks/Encoding-Projects/2025/Momentary Lily/README.md

 * Using newest release of MKVToolNix, GPAC, ASSFontSubset as of January / February 2025.

 Thanks to all the people creating the various tools, plugins, vsfunc's that make this possible.
+Thanks to everyone helping me and giving me advice from AV1 anime Discord and SweetSub.